This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 However now, it looks much different.
 The tree growth obstructs the view of Snake River.
 However, no matter, that the view of the river has changed since 1942, it is still one of the most iconic views of the Tetons.

-Snake River Overlook / Things to Do in Grand Teton
+Snake River Overlook / Grand Teton Tips for First-Timers

 - Oxbow Bend Turnout